 Credits are valid for two years from date of issue.
 They may not be converted into refunds.
 Anyone who does not specify whether they would like a refund or a credit for a cancelled class within a month will automatically receive a credit and will no longer be eligible for a refund.

-If you withdraw from a workshop ten days or more before the start of the class, you will receive full credit toward another workshop or a refund.
-If you withdraw from a workshop less than ten days before the start of the workshop, up until 48 hours before the workshop, you’ll receive full credit toward another class, or a refund minus 20%.
+If you have to withdraw from a workshop ten days or more before the start of the class, you will receive full credit toward another workshop, or else a refund minus a 6% admin fee.
+If you withdraw from a workshop less than ten days before the start of the workshop, up until 48 hours before the workshop, you’ll receive credit toward another class or a refund, minus a 20% admin fee.

 If you withdraw from a workshop less than 48 hours before the start of class or after the class has begun, we cannot guarantee credit toward another class or a refund.
 In the event of illness or a personal emergency, please contact us and explain your situation, as this will be handled on a case-by-case basis.
 Contact Dori at firstname.lastname@example.org.